@hebcal/core

 Constructors

-• Caculates the Parashah HaShavua for an entire Hebrew year
+• Calculates the Parashat HaShavua schedule for an entire Hebrew year.

 Parameters